devmegan/korcbd/README.md

 ## User Goals

-- As a customers I want to be able to:
+- As a user I want to be able to:
     - Easily navigate the store using a layout that is consitent across all pages.
     - Find out a bit about the business and its products before I commit to buying them.
     - Search for specific products and content that I am interested in.